Berthold II, Duke of Swabia

+Life and family

-Berthold was a younger son of Berthold I of Zähringen and initially supported Rudolf of Rheinfelden against King Henry IV.
+Berthold was a younger son of Berthold I of Zähringen, and he initially supported Rudolf of Rheinfelden against King Henry IV.
 In 1077, both the Zähringer and Rheinfeldener were relieved of their titles and possessions by the king.
 Berthold I of Zähringen died in 1078 and his son Berthold inherited his claims, including a claim to the Duchy of Swabia.
 In 1079, Berthold married Agnes of Rheinfelden, Rudolf's daughter.

 In the following years, he became a strong supporter of Rudolf's eldest son, Berthold of Rheinfelden, against the king.
-He was also at odds with Frederick of Stauf and the Bishops of Basel and Strasbourg.
-However, when the region quieted down in the late 1080s, Berthold is found as a witness to an exchange of land involving the Bishop of Basel (1087).
+He was also at odds with Frederick of Stauf and the bishops of Basel and Strasbourg.
+However, when the region quieted down in the late 1080s, Berthold is found as a witness to an exchange of land involving the bishop of Basel (1087).

 Tensions rose again in 1090, when Berthold of Rheinfelden died.
 At that point, Berthold of Zähringen asserted his claims to the Rheinfeldener inheritance in Burgundy, but not their titles, which went to Berthold of Rheinfelden's younger brother, Otto von Wetter(au)-Rheinfelden.
 He also placed a claim on the Duchy of Swabia.
 Supported by the Welfs and the Papacy, he was elected duke in opposition to Frederick in 1092.
 In that same year, he was chosen as Duke of Carinthia and Margrave of Verona (like his father) by those who opposed Duke Henry V. Berthold, also like his father, never held any real power in Carinthia.

 In 1093, Berthold and Welf IV signed a "peace oath" at Ulm.
 At first only valid in Swabia, it was soon extended to Bavaria and strengthened the opposition to the emperor in southern Germany.
 Around 1098, Berthold and Frederick came to terms, whereby Frederick kept Swabia, but Berthold was given the Reichsvogtei (or imperial estates, depending on the source) of Zürich and allowed to keep a ducal title.
 By this step, the relationship between the Zähringer and Henry IV improved.
 In 1105, Berthold was the closest ally of Henry's son, Henry V, who rebelled against his father.